 In the Lifetime of the Buddha

 The Buddha and his disciples were so highly respected that other religious teachers lost many of their followers.
 Concerned about their decline, leaders of other sects held a secret meeting to discuss the matter.
 They felt the reason for the Buddha’s success was that his monastery was in the best location, so they decided to work together and make a rival settlement next to it.
 Knowing there would be opposition to this plan, they gave the king one hundred thousand coins and told him that if the Buddha complained, he should avoid answering.
 The greedy king readily agreed.

 Once construction began, the Buddha, as expected, sent some of his disciples to tell the king that these men were noisy and that it was not appropriate for their monastery to be built there.
-But the king twice sent his attendants to the palace door saying the king was not at home.
+But the king twice sent his servants to the palace door saying the king was not at home.
 Assuming a bribe had been paid, on the third day the Buddha went to the palace himself, and the king could not resist giving him alms.
 The Buddha told the king this story as a message about the evils and risks of taking bribes and creating conflict.
 When the Buddha left, the king repented and sent some of his men to destroy the rival settlement.

 The Buddha did not identify any earlier births other than his own.